xinyun91/Leetcode/balancedBinaryTree/README.md

  #Analyze:

-     calculate depth of left and right branch, and find their diffrence, is larger than '1', then invalid balanced BT
+     Calculate depth of left and right branch, find their diffrence,
+     if difference is larger than '1',
+     then Binary Tree is unbalanced.

  #Pseudocode: